-As a business owner, you want to be sure people feel good when hearing your company name.
+As a business owner, find you want to be sure people feel good when hearing your company name.
 An effective logo is a great way to ensure people feel good about SEEing your company name.

-A business’s identity is established through the habitual actions of its owners, managers and employees.
+A business’s identity is established through the habitual actions of its owners, sales managers and employees.
 It is how a business views itself and, most importantly, how the public views the company.
 An effective logo expresses a business’s products, services, goals and principles to its clients as well as its associates.

 Recently, my design firm was contacted by the owner of HR Directions, a human resource consultancy.
 They hoped to have an original logo designed for use on business cards, stationary, company apparel and a web site.
 The business owner, being a devout Catholic Christian, specified he wanted to include in his company’s logo, a triangle and/or a trefoil to represent the Holy Trinity.
 The triangle was to point upward to signify increased production.
 The final requirement was to include rainbow colors to signify better things to come.

 Having such specific requirements in a logo design can be challenging.
 Often, under such circumstances, a logo can end up looking like the specified elements were thrown together rather than incorporated into a seamless image.
 The largest hurdle in this job, was the color specification: six completely different colors.